What Is Hyperbaric Oxygen Therapy?

 How Is the Treatment Performed?

-Note that environments that are 100 percent oxygen are highly flammable.
-Don’t bring anything into the HBO chamber that could easily catch fire.
-Examples include:
+not bring anything into the HBO chamber that could easily start or catch fire.

 - battery-powered devices